mighdoll/thimbleberry/README.md

 - A demo image processing app using Thimbleberry is available at [https://thimbleberry.dev](https://thimbleberry.dev).

 It’s early days in WebGPU land.
 I hope the ideas in Thimbleberry will help you along as you get started with WebGPU.
-And I hope you’ll share your ideas too.
+And I hope you’ll share your ideas.
 Have you discovered some handy approaches to putting together browser WebGPU programs?

 Contributions are welcome.
-I bet you’ll look at it and see a dozen things that can be made better.

 **Utilities**